 Under the Treasury regulations, the payment of proceeds from the disposition of shares of our common stock by a non-U.S. holder made to or through a United States office of a broker generally will be subject to information reporting and backup withholding unless the beneficial owner certifies, under penalties of perjury, among other things, its status as a non-U.S. holder (and we or our paying agent do not have actual knowledge or reason to know the holder is a United States person) or otherwise establishes an exemption.
-The payment of proceeds from the disposition of shares of our common stock by a non-U.S. holder made to or through a non-U.S. office of a broker generally will not be subject to backup withholding and information reporting, except as noted below.
-In the case of proceeds from a disposition of shares of our common stock by a non-U.S. holder made to or through a non-U.S. office of a broker that is:
+The payment of proceeds from the disposition of shares of our common stock by a non-U.S. office of a broker generally will not be subject to backup withholding and information reporting, except as noted below.
+In the case of proceeds from a disposition of shares of our common stock by a non-U.S. holder made to or through a non-U.S. office of a broker generally will not be subject to backup withholding and information reporting, except as noted below.
+In the case of proceeds from a disposition of shares of our common stock by a non-U.S. holder made to or through a non-U.S. holder made to

-- · a United States person; - a "controlled foreign corporation" for United States federal income tax purposes; - a foreign person 50% or more of whose gross income from certain periods is effectively connected with a United States trade or business; or - a foreign partnership if at any time during its tax year (a) one or more of its partners are United States persons who, in the aggregate, hold more than 50% of the income or capital interests of the partnership or (b) the foreign partnership is engaged in a United States trade or business;
+- a United States person; - a "controlled foreign corporation" for United States federal income tax purposes; - a foreign person 50% or more of whose gross income from certain periods is effectively connected with a United States trade or business; or - a foreign partnership if at any time during its tax year (a) one or more of its partners are United States persons who, in the aggregate, hold more than 50% of the income or capital interests of the partnership or (b) the foreign partnership is engaged in a United States trade or business;